Acidburn0zzz/Drives-Manager/README.md

 3. Only we can detect optical disks a CD/DVD, if to devices are recognized by the Linux kernel matching with the regular expresions "dev/sr[0-9] +",  "/dev/cdrom[0-9]+", "/dev/cdrom", "/dev/scd[0-9]+" and "/dev/hdc".
 If you have a handle to a different optical device, please report it on the website of this program, and this will be included in the next version.

 4. The option of auto-open mount points can give many problems, it's because the known incompatibility between Nautilus and Nemo.
 Any incident, please report it on the website of this desklet.
+Also automount could not work, please check if this file exist: "/etc/mtab.fuselock" and if exist execute in terminal: sudo rm /etc/mtab.fuselock and reboot your computer.

 5. Be careful!
 When a removable device has more than one partition and is active the option to reconnect the device, this without removing them from the connector.
 It can be happen that in a negligence, you unplugged a device that have some partitions mounted yet and therefore you can lose some importan data.